 The Longspée-Audley context is outlined below with the available known early Plant records interspersed between the numbered items, (1) to (7) outlined in red, in the above diagram.

 (1) ca.1176-1226 William Longspée was an illegitimate son of Henry II of England and Ida de Tosnay, Countess of Norfolk.
+In 1203, he was seneschal of Avranches where his father had done penance for the murder of Thomas Becket.
 Their families held Normandy and Anjou until 1203.
 William held various offices: sheriff of Wiltshire; sheriff of Cambridgeshire and Huntingdonshire; lieutenant of Gascony; constable of Dover (Kent); and Lord Warden of the Cinque Ports (Kent); he also held Eye in Suffolk.